boazbk/crypto/lec_10_public_key_intro.md

-The next few problems are related to quadratic residues, but these problems are a bit more general (in particular, we are considering some group, and a subgroup which are all of the elements of the first group which are squares)
+The next few problems are related to quadratic residues, but these problems are a bit more general (in particular, we are considering some group, and a subgroup which are all of the elements of the first group which are squares).

 ::: {.solvedexercise #quadresidueex1}